The ACSC supports the Victorian Cancer Survivorship Program (VCSP), which is funded by the Department of Health.

 Survivorship Community of Practice

-ACSC convenes the Victorian Survivorship Community of Practice, on behalf of the Department of Health and Human Services.
+ACSC convenes the Victorian Survivorship Community of Practice, on behalf of the Department of Health.
 These full-day forums bring together people who share a passion for cancer survivorship to share learnings, access the latest evidence-based resources, and develop sustainable changes to service design and delivery.

 For information about the next Community of Practice please visit our health professionals events page.

 Further forums are planned for 2020 and 2021.